Igigog/anomaly-modding-book/src/modding-tools/blender/addon-panels/panel-bone.md

 ### No Pickable

-TODO
+Excludes a bone from collision handling

 ### No Physics

-TODO
+Excludes physics processing for bone

 ### Remove After Break

-TODO
+Allows removal of bone after an object has been destroyed

 ### No Fog Collider

-TODO
+Bone won't interact with a voluminous smoke

 ### Joint Type

-- None - No type
+- None - No joint
-- Rigid - Rigid
+- Rigid - Rigid Joint
-- Cloth - Cloth
+- Cloth - Cloth Joint
-- Joint - Joint
+- Joint - Universal Joint
-- Wheel - Wheel
+- Wheel - Wheel Joint
-- Slider - Sliding along one axis
+- Slider - Sliding Joint
 - Custom - Custom type which is specified using the identifier in the Joint ID parameter

 ### Joint ID